US-Taliban settlement: Pakistan should prepare contingency plan, says Bilawal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Speaking to the Pakistani media here, Bilawal said Pakistan should engage with the US strategically.
+Speaking to Pakistani media here, Bilawal said Pakistan should engage with the US strategically.

 "We need to prepare ourselves for contingency.
 What happens if they pull out immediately, what happens if they pull out in longer term, and what are the potential scenarios that could develop in the event of the US pull out form Afghanistan," he said.